Укр Eng

 RSS All news

-On 24 February 2025, the Victor Pinchuk Foundation and Yalta European Strategy (YES) invited European Commissioners to hold a discussion “Front to Brussels, Brussels to Front” on the occasion of the YES Special Gathering in Kyiv, titled “Three Years - Time to Win” dedicated to the third anniversary of Russia’s brutal full-scale invasion of Ukraine.
-Top European officials shared their views on Ukraine’s role on the continent after speaking to Ukrainian servicemen fighting for peace in Europe.
+On 24 February 2025, the Victor Pinchuk Foundation and Yalta European Strategy (YES) held a discussion ‘Security Guarantees and Peace - What Will Work and What Will Voters Support?’ during the YES Special Gathering in Kyiv “Three Years — Time to Win” dedicated to the third anniversary of Russia’s brutal and unprovoked full-scale invasion of Ukraine.
+Politicians and experts discussed strategies for securing Ukraine in a changing world.

 Pages 24 25 26 27 28 ... of 28